vtex-apps/io-documentation/docs/en/Recipes/development/running-IO-scripts-in-any-VTEX-store.md

 ```

 2. Then, using any code editor of your choice, open the boilerplate repository's directory.
 3. Open the `manifest.json` file and update its metadata, according to your scenario.
+It's essential that you update the following fields:

+ - `vendor` - The app owner.
+That is, the VTEX account responsible for the app development, maintenance, and distribution.
+ - `name` - The app name.
+It should concisely express the app's purpose.
+They must be comprised of lowercase letters separated by hyphens.
+Special characters, such as `*` and `@`, and numbers at the beginning of the name are not recommended.
+- `title` - The app distribution name.
+This name is the one used in the Apps section from the Administrative Panel and in the VTEX App Store.
-It's essential that you update the `vendor` field with the VTEX account you're developing and the `name` field with the name of your application.
-You must also update the  `title` and `description` fields with the name and a short description that will be publicly available in the App Store, providing context for whoever wants to install your app.
+- `description` - A brief description explaining the app's purpose.
+This description will be publicly available in the App Store, providing context for whoever wants to install your app.

 4. In the `/scripts` folder, delete the example files and save your own `.ts` scripts.
 5. In the `/scripts` folder, open the `loader.json` file, and edit it by declaring in which page each script must be executed following the instructions provided in the [Configuring the `loader.json` file](#Configuring-the-loader.json-file) section.
 6. Open the admin of the account you're using to develop your app, and follow the instructions provided in the [Importing scripts](#importing-scripts) section.